 }

-It is not legal to access this until the compiler knows that all fields have been initialized; the use of Degrees is implicitly this.Degrees.
+It is not legal to access this until the compiler knows that all fields have been initialized; such as accessing the Degrees property is implicitly this.Degrees.
 To resolve this issue, you need to initialize the fields directly, as demonstrated in the constructor of Listing 9.3 that is not commented out.

 Because of the struct’s field initialization requirement, the succinctness of C# 6.0’s read-only, automatically implemented property support, and the guideline to avoid accessing fields from outside of their wrapping property, you should favor read-only, automatically implemented properties over fields within structs starting with C# 6.0.